top of page

 Mahavatar Babaji

-Babaji is considered the fountainhead of our Kriya Yoga tradition.
-He is not limited to this enlightenment tradition and works with all seekers, teachers, and ministers who share the goal of nurturing the spiritual awareness of the planet.
-In his book, Life Surrendered in God, Roy Eugene Davis writes of Babaji, "He is fully illumined, with no karmic ties to the world, and embodied only to be a conduit through which enlivening forces can express to cleanse planetary consciousness."
+Babaji stands at the source of our Kriya Yoga lineage.
+He doesn't belong exclusively to this tradition - he works with seekers, teachers, and ministers across all authentic paths who share the intention of awakening spiritual consciousness on this planet.
+Roy Eugene Davis writes in Life Surrendered in God that Babaji is "fully illumined, with no karmic ties to the world, and embodied only to be a conduit through which enlivening forces can express to cleanse planetary consciousness."

 Lahiri Mahasaya